jkruppa/virDisco/README.md

  10    JQ326991  36410  JQ326991    541 Cetacean morbillivirus
  # ... with 277 more rows, and 1 more variables: Description <chr>
 ```

+To make it easier for the user, we implemented to functions to generate the sqlite3 databases.
+Both functions need the given informations and will then setup the sqlite3 databases in the given `sql_dir`.
+Please make sure, that the file system can handle sqlite3 databases.

 ```R
 aa_info_db_file <- file.path(in_dir, "aa_info_db.sqlite3")